MicrosoftDocs/visualstudio-docs/docs/docker/multi-container-apps.md

 - Separate containers let you version and update versions in isolation
 - While you may use a container for the database locally, you may want to use a managed service for the database in production.
 You don't want to ship your database engine with your app then.
-- Running multiple processes will require a process manager (the container only starts one process), which adds complexity to container startup/shutdown
+- Running multiple processes will require a process manager (the container only starts one process), which adds complexity to container startup/shutdown.

 And there are more reasons.
 So, we will update our application to work like this:

-![Todo App connected to MySQL container](media/multi-app-architecture.png) {: .text-center }
+![Todo App connected to MySQL container](media/multi-app-architecture.png)

 ## Container Networking